 - Add remaining ingredients and combine well.

-- Form into small logs.
+- Form into small logs, about 3 inches long.

 - Place the sliced almonds into a bowl.

 - Shape into crescents and place on baking tray.

 - Bake at 350 for 10 - 15 min or until lightly browned.